 Hyper-V checkpoints, formerly called Hyper-V snapshots, are a convenient way to place a virtual machine back to an earlier state.
 You can use them for development and testing, for example, when you need to have an exactly identical starting point for your tests.
 Because the checkpoint functionality acts like it’s restoring a VM, many beginners misinterpret this functionality to function like a backup.
 But it does not.

 Because hard drive failures are common and because checkpoints are stored on the same hard drive or disk array as the VMs, the protection potential of a checkpoint is very limited.
 Yes, it can protect against software corruption, for example, one that is caused by a malfunctioning Windows Update.
 However, there are many scenarios that lead to a broken VM and checkpoints do not cover many of those scenarios.

-While the new Windows Server 2012 R2 and newer versions of Hyper-V allow snapshots aka checkpoints to reside on a separate hard drive, those files are still interdependent and interrelated.
+While Windows Server 2012 R2 and newer versions of Hyper-V allow checkpoints to reside on a separate hard drive, those files are still interdependent and interrelated.
 So even if your checkpoints are on different drives, the main issue with checkpoints is still the same.
 Hence, it’s impossible to get the VM up and running if any of those hard drives should fail.